rust-lang/rust-forge/src/governance/project-groups.md

 A project group should have the following;

 - **Leads** — At least one person who acts as the leader of the group and is typically responsible for writing the initial charter, handling administrative and communication tasks, as well as delegating those responsibilities to other members in the group.
 - **Liaisons** — A member from a official Rust team that is sponsoring the work, and acts as a point of contact between the team and the group.
-They may or may be that directly involved, but they should check-in periodically and be able to represent the work in meetings with the team.
+They may or may not be that directly involved, but they should check-in periodically and be able to represent the work in meetings with the team.
 They should also look out for when this might intersect with other work happening in the team that is beyond the working group itself.
   - Liaisons may also be but are not required to be one of the leads.
 - **Members** — Individuals who regularly participate and/or contribute to the project group.
   - Membership requirements for groups are decided by the shepherd and should be stated in the charter.